Vermont Elopement Hiking Mount Mansfield Summit

 How To Get Married in Vermont

-It goes without saying that Vermont is a breathtaking place to get married, and the colors of an Appalachian fall are unmatched.
-For Jackie and Dave’s elopement, we found Sterling Pond Trailhead to be the perfect setting for their ceremony.
-With ample parking and a couple hundred feet walk to a semi-private space between the boulders, Colin led the couple through their vows as their family and close friends stood witness.
+Vermont is an incredible place to get married, especially in the heart of an Appalachian fall when the colors feel almost unreal.
+For Jackie and Dave’s elopement, Sterling Pond Trailhead offered the perfect setting for their ceremony.
+With easy parking and just a short walk to a semi-private space tucked between the boulders, Colin led them through their vows while their family and close friends stood nearby to witness the moment.

 Step-by-step for filing a marriage license in Vermont

-• Both parties must sign the application and provide basic information about yourselves (names, towns of residences, places, and dates of birth).
-You must also provide your parents’ names, including your mothers’ birth names, and their places of birth.
+• Both parties must sign the application and provide basic personal information, including full names, towns of residence, places of birth, and dates of birth.
+You’ll also need to include your parents’ names—along with your mothers’ maiden names—and their places of birth.

-• There are no waiting periods between receiving the license and when the ceremony takes place.
+• There is no waiting period between when the license is issued and when the ceremony can take place.

 • The marriage license is valid for 60 days from the date it is issued.
-An authorized person must perform your wedding ceremony — otherwise, the license is void.
+Your ceremony must be performed by an authorized officiant; otherwise, the license will not be valid.

-• The state of Vermont does not require any witnesses.
+• The state of Vermont does not require witnesses for a marriage ceremony.

 Who can perform the ceremony?

-If you do not choose to have Magnolia + Ember ordain the ceremony, Vermont requires a Supreme Court justice, a superior court judge, a district judge, a judge of probate, an assistant judge, a justice of the peace or an ordained or licensed member of the clergy residing in Vermont to perform your wedding ceremony.
+Vermont requires that your ceremony be performed by an authorized officiant, such as a Supreme Court justice, superior court judge, district judge, probate judge, assistant judge, justice of the peace, or an ordained or licensed member of the clergy who resides in Vermont.

 There are many trails leading to the Mount Mansfield summit, the highest peak in Vermont.
 We chose The Nose to The Chin via Long Trail that originates at the Mount Mansfield Visitor Center.
 To reach the area, you take the Auto Toll Road managed by Stowe Mountain Resort.
 They charge $35 per vehicle/driver and $13 for each additional passenger.
 This choice is available from the end of May through mid-October and is open 9:30am-4:30pm.
 You can remain on the mountain after the gate closes to enjoy sunset over the vast hills and Lake Champlain.